13 April 2015 - ONR LDUUV prototype at the Sea-Air-Space Exposition in Baltimore (ONR Photo)

 On 20 July 2012, Hamilton Sundstrand was awarded an $18 million contract to develop an energy-dense air independent power system for the program.
 The system will consist of a Proton Exchange Membrane Fuel Cell (PEMFC), and cryogenically-stored fuel and oxidant.
 Other propulsion development awardees include General Atomics in San Diego; Lynntech Inc. in College Station, Texas; and NexTech Materials Ltd. in Lewis Center, Ohio.

-The LDUUV prototype's navigation algorithms and sense-and-avoid technologies are planned to be tested in 2016 with a cruise from San Francisco to San Diego.
+The LDUUV prototype's navigation algorithms and sense-and-avoid technologies were tested in 2016 with a cruise from San Francisco to San Diego.
+The Program Executive Office for Littoral Combat Ships’ (PEO LCS) Unmanned Maritime Systems program office (PMS 406) designated the vehicle “Snakehead.”

 Large Displacement Unmanned Underwater Vehicle Program Achieves Acquisition Milestone